Medicine, Dentistry, Veterinary, Public Health, & Other Health Professions

-- Students who do not have a strong background in the sciences are strongly encouraged to take a preparatory course, like Biology 2, before beginning the required pre-health courses.
+- Students who do not have a strong background in the sciences are strongly encouraged to take a preparatory course, like Biology 2 or 11, before beginning the required pre-health courses.
 If opting for BIOL 2, please make your advisee aware that Biology 2 does not count for major credit.

 - Students are cautioned against taking two lab courses in the fall of the first year.
 In general, students are encouraged to enroll in one lab course per term until they have demonstrated the ability to handle the coursework.

 - Students should NOT use the NRO (non-recording option) in a course required for med/vet/dental school admission and should be very cautious about using it in any natural science course.

 - In some departments, students may be granted course exemptions based on placement exams or previous academic experience (e.g. AP and IB scores).
 These exemptions allow students to enroll in advanced courses and also satisfy med/dental/vet school matriculation requirements.

 - Decisions about course selection and sequencing can have implications for when students are ready to take entrance exams (like the MCAT) and therefore when they will be able to apply to pre-health programs.